vueture/vueture-cli/README.md

-# lucevi-cli
+# blucify-cli
-> CLI tool for Lucevi
+> CLI tool for Blucify